 as they were over half a century ago.

-The Guide is great to take on your travel adventures!
+Take the Guide on your travel adventures!

 Guide at the La Cueva trailhead in the Organ Mountains.
 Photo courtesy of Betty and Eric Janes.